Serves 12 Slices (Approximately)

 Oreo Infused Milk

-To make the oreo infused milk, add one cup of milk and 8 oreos to a bowl.
-Use a spoon and gently mix together, completely covering the oreos with the milk.
-Let this sit for 10 minutes.
+Add one cup of milk and 8 oreos to a bowl.
+Use a spoon and gently stir together, completely covering the oreos with the milk.
+Let sit for 10 minutes.

-Strain this mixture through fine mesh and set aside to use milk as directed in the recipe.
+Strain this mixture through a fine mesh strainer and set aside to use as directed in the recipe.